 Customized inks for your ceramic components

-Our many years of experience in ink development mean that we are hardly restricted in the choice of materials.
+Our many years of experience in ink development mean that we are very flexible in the choice of materials.

 We are continuously developing the process of material jetting.
 In addition, we can develop new materials (including multi-material) and new processes tailored to your applications – we are always looking forward to new challenges.